Fill Out a Valid Bill Divorce Virginia Sample Template

 If you do not know your spouse's whereabouts, or if he/she is in jail for committing a felony, these are special circumstances which you should also address with an attorney.

 “Uncontested divorce actions” are those in which the parties have agreed upon all issues before the court, or those in which it is anticipated that only one side will actively participate.
-“No-fault divorce” suits are those in which the parties only ask for a divorce on the grounds that they have lived separate and apart for the period of time required by law.

 The Clerk's Office cannot make recommendations for specific attorneys, but you can call: The Virginia Lawyer State Bar Referral Service